Mmaz1988/xle-glueworkbench-interface/README.md

 parsing {Tracy yawned}
 2 solutions, 0.000 CPU seconds, 0.000MB max mem, 24 subtrees unified
 ```
 The f-structure window "Commands" menu should now contain an entry called "Semantics".
-Clicking on this button should generate a window which contains the result of the Glue derivation.
+Clicking on this button should generate a window which contains the result of the Glue derivation including the underlying premises and their compiled counterpart, the agenda.

 # Command